Bookcase Storage Bed Ideas for Smart Organization

 6. Religious Involvement

-7. Decline of Bedding Ceremonies
+7. Decline of the Tradition

 8. Modern Echoes in Wedding Traditions

-• Prayers or blessings before the wedding night
+• Prayers or blessings before the wedding night.

 9. Bedroom Rituals Around the World